raphlinus/raphlinus.github.io/_posts/2022-04-24-ui-architecture.md

 This was carefully designed to be clean and simple.
 A few notes about this code, then we'll get in to what happens downstream to actually build and run the UI.

 This function is run whenever there are significant changes (more on that later).
 It takes the current app state (in this case a single number, but in general app state can be anything), and returns a view tree.
-The exact type of the view tree is not specified, rather it uses the [impl Trait] feature to simply assert that it's something that implments the View trait (parameterized on the type of the app state).
+The exact type of the view tree is not specified, rather it uses the [impl Trait] feature to simply assert that it's something that implements the View trait (parameterized on the type of the app state).
 The full type happens to be:

 ```rust
 VStack<u32, (), (String, Button<u32, (), {anonymous function of type for <'a> FnMut(&'a mut u32) -> ()}>)>